All the Other Boys, a short story

 A kooky and hopeless young woman recounts the spectacularly awful rise and fall of her first real relationship.
 Spanning five years of earnest loyalty to this young man, she discovers the truth about sex, religion, life, and herself, interspersed with memories of all the other boys who stole her heart for a short time.
-For fans of contemporary stories of first love and growing up, “All the Other Boys” is darkly comical, truthfully disappointing, and ultimately triumphant.
+For fans of contemporary stories of first love, first disappointment, and growing up, “All the Other Boys” is darkly comical and ultimately triumphant.

 This is a stand-alone SHORT STORY at 6600 words (about 25 pages).